 Note: If you do not receive the Diagnostic Operating Instructions display, try to run the standalone diagnostics.
-For details, see "Running the eServer stand-alone diagnostics" on page 23.
+For details, see "Running the eServer" stand-alone diagnostics from CD-ROM" on page 22.

 - 5. When testing is complete, press F3 to return to the Diagnostic Operating Instructions display. - 6.
 Press F3 again to return to the AIX operating system prompt. - 7.
 Vary on any resources that you varied off. - 8.
 Press Ctrl+D to log off from root user or CE login. - 9.
 When finished, contact your next level of support or your hardware service provider with any information you received during the diagnostics, including service request numbers (SRNs).